 Beginning Jan.
 1, 2022, dentists and other prescribers in California must issue electronic-data prescriptions for both controlled and noncontrolled substances with very few exceptions.
-Paper prescriptions will no longer be allowed by state law, as CDA previously reported.
+Paper prescriptions will no longer be allowed by state law, as CDA has previously reported.

 All pharmacies across the state, too, must be capable of accepting those prescriptions and are required to immediately notify prescribers if the electronic transmission fails or is incomplete.

 Assembly Bill 2789, which mandates the electronic prescribing, was signed into law in 2018, but CDA advocated for the three-year implementation window to give dentists time to obtain adequate e-prescribing systems and to train staff.

 12/13/21 update: CDA recently announced partnerships with two Endorsed Services partners that offer electronic prescribing software for members, ePrescribe by Henry Schein One and iCoreRx from iCoreConnect.

 Electronic prescribing can especially reduce opportunities for diversion of controlled substances by eliminating the use of paper forms, which can be lost, stolen and used illegally.
 E-prescribing also can help provide timely patient care.

 Prescribing software is available with or without the ability to electronically prescribe controlled substances.
 Software that can prescribe controlled substances costs more because of the additional regulatory compliance costs; the software must be certified that it complies with a 2010 DEA regulation that requires identity proofing of prescribers and two-factor authentication when signing prescriptions, for example.